psyunix/kube-3-kind/README.md

 You have successfully created three separate Kubernetes clusters using Kind on Docker Desktop.
 You deployed Nginx and exposed it via a service in each cluster.
 This setup is useful for testing multi-cluster deployments, service meshes (like Istio or Linkerd), and Kubernetes federation.

-Would you like help setting up multi-cluster networking or ingress controllers? 🚀